 Simply put, motor fleet insurance is cover for multiple business vehicles on a single policy.
 These can be all the same type of vehicle, or a combination of cars, vans and trucks.
 Many insurers offer cover for fleets of at least 5 vehicles, however here at Insync we can cover fleets with 3+ vehicles.
+Read our blog post to learn more about motor fleet insurance and whether your business needs it.

 With the GDPR dominating the headlines over the past year, the Privacy and Electronic Communications Regulations (PECR) has taken a backseat.
 Just like the GDPR, the PECR focuses on streamlining digital interactions with customers, and although it has existed since 2003, the law is getting a major overhaul in line with the GDPR.
 Read more here.